-- 1. Download the Stonebranch Solutions for Windows product distribution file, sb-4.2.0.<1eve1>-windows-i386.exe, to your work station. - 2.
-Execute the distribution file to extract the files. - Note: If you already have extracted the files from the distribution file, but cancelled installation in order to separately install Windows Installer (see Section 4.1.3 Windows Installer), you can simply double-click the extracted Stonebranch Solutions installation file, Ucmd.msi, to begin the installation.
+- 1. Download the Stonebranch Solutions for Windows product distribution file, sb-4.3.0.<level>-windows-i386.exe, to your work station. - 2.
+Execute the distribution file to extract the files.

+Note: If you already have extracted the files from the distribution file, but cancelled installation in order to separately install Windows Installer (see Section 4.1.4 Windows Installer), you can simply double-click the extracted Stonebranch Solutions installation file, ucmd.msi, to begin the installation.